jayfajardo/rasptor/README.md

 Contribute
 ----------

 Fork it and submit a pull request.
+Feedback welcome!